-On one of the St. Mary’s walls, Long appropriately wanted to paint an expectant Madonna and he found a perfect model nearby to give the resulting fresco even more reality.
-Long subsequently completed two more striking frescoes at St. Mary’s: John the Baptist and The Mystery of Faith, a striking crucifixion/resurrection scene.
+On one of St. Mary’s walls, Long appropriately wanted to paint an expectant Madonna, and he found a perfect model nearby to give the resulting fresco even more reality.
+Long subsequently completed two more striking frescoes at St. Mary’s: John the Baptist and The Mystery of Faith, a crucifixion/resurrection scene.

 As Long was completing these frescoes, an equally eerie event was unfolding over at Holy Trinity church, according to Sheila Turnage in her book Compass American Guide: North Carolina.
-A stranger pulled up to Holy Trinity saying it was his mother’s childhood church, and upon seeing the church’s dilapidated state, donated $1,500 – $1,400 to repair the church and $100 for the supplies for Long’s next fresco, The Lord's Supper.
+A stranger pulled up to Holy Trinity saying it was his mother’s childhood church, and upon seeing the church’s dilapidated state, made a generous donation to repair the church and $100 for the supplies for Long’s next fresco, The Lord's Supper.